tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 Node currently requires a means for programmers to signal what goal their code is written to run in.

-After much research, leading solutions have either hefty ecosystem tolls, ceremony, or scaffolding.
+Leading solutions have either hefty ecosystem tolls, ceremony, or scaffolding.
 They lack a way to define the intent of the source text from the ECMA262 standard.

 ## Solution

-Parse source text as either goal, and if there is a parse error that may allow the other goal to parse, then parse as the other goal.
+A package opts-in to the Module goal by specifying a `"module"` entry field in place of the traditional `"main"` field in its `package.json`.
+If a `package.json` does not exist, source text as either goal, and if there is a parse error that may allow the other goal to parse, then parse as the other goal.
 After this, the goal is known unambiguously and the environment can safely perform initialization without the possibility of the source text being run in the wrong goal.

 ### Algorithm

-Note: A host can choose either goal to parse first and, over time, may change their preferred order.
-Feel free to swap the order of Script and Module in the following steps.
+1. If there is a `package.json` then

+  2. If the `package.json` has no `"main"` field and has a `"module"` field then

+    1. Bootstrap for Module
+    2. Parse as Module
+    3. If Success, return
+    4. Throw error

+  3. Else

     1. Bootstrap for Script
     2. Parse as Script
     3. If Success, return
+    4. Throw error

+2. Else

+  1. Bootstrap for Script
+  2. Parse as Script
+  3. If Success, return
   4. Bootstrap for Module
   5. Parse as Module
   6. If Success, return
   7. Throw error

+Note: In step 2 a host can choose either goal to parse first and, over time, may change their preferred order.
+Feel free to swap the order of Script and Module.

 ## Implementation